 You’ve probably had the experience of being in a new location and turning on your Wi-Fi to discover that one of the neighbors has left their account unsecured.
 Luckily for them, you weren’t a cybercriminal.
 Had you been a so-called “Man-in-the-Middle,” you could have intercepted the neighbor’s web traffic and used that data for some ill purpose.
 Completely open networks are generally rare.

-Whether at home or the office, you will want to change any default password to something more complex and secure.
+You will want to change any default password to something more complex and secure at home or the office.
 Passwords should be changed regularly, and there are a lot of good suggestions available for how to use password phrases that are not memorable only to you.

 So, after you’ve made sure that the password is changed to something you’ve set it to, another basic safety plan is to use MAC addresses.
 A MAC address is a coded number that identifies a unique device on a network.
-By using MAC addresses, you can restrict access to your Wi-Fi network to only specific devices.
+By using MAC addresses, you can restrict your Wi-Fi network access to specific devices.